 What are the benefits of a LPA?

-If you do not make a LPA and go on to lose capacity then someone will be called upon to apply to the Court of Protection to become your Deputy.
-This may be a close relative, friend, Social Services or a Solicitor.
-If no one steps forward then the Office of the Public Guardian (OPG) will be called upon to appoint a Deputy to make decisions on your behalf.
+If you do not make a LPA and go on to lose capacity then someone will be called upon to apply to the Court of Protection to become your deputy.
+This may be a close relative or friend, or it could be a professional deputy such as a solicitor.
+If no one steps forward then the Office of the Public Guardian (OPG) will be called upon to appoint a deputy to make decisions on your behalf.
 Preparing and registering a LPA is by far the cheaper option.
-The OPG has estimated that the cost of having a Court of Protection Deputy appointed is at least twelve times as much as a LPA.
-There are also ongoing supervision costs and the costs of implementing and maintaining a Bond in most cases as well as the risk of abuse by Deputies who are not qualified solicitors.
+The OPG has estimated that the cost of having a Court of Protection deputy appointed is at least twelve times as much as a LPA.
+There are also ongoing supervision costs and the costs of implementing and maintaining a bond in most cases as well as the risk of abuse by deputies who are not qualified solicitors.